cran-task-views/Pharmacokinetics/Pharmacokinetics.md

 Provides simplified clinical pharmacokinetic functions for dose regimen design and modification at the point-of-care.

+`r pkg("clinDR")`:
+Bayesian and ML Emax model fitting, graphics and simulation for clinical dose response.

+`r pkg("clustDRM")`:
+Functions to identify the pattern of a dose-response curve.
+Then fit a set of appropriate models to it according to the identified pattern, followed by model averaging to estimate the effective dose.

 `r pkg("dfpk")`:
 Provides statistical methods involving PK measures for dose finding in Phase 1 clinical trials.